Archive

 Nov 15, 2025

-Huang, a housing advocate and pastor, said she was upset by Bass's attempt to scale back LA's 'mansion tax.'
+Huang, a housing advocate and ordained minister, said she was upset by Bass's attempt to scale back LA's 'mansion tax.'
 She also criticizes Bass's Inside Safe program, calling it a bandaid solution that's very costly and only puts people into temporary housing.

 Read More